Arman00001/saferpls/README.md

 # saferpls
-Safer+ encryption method implementation using the programming language Java as a final project for the course CS215:Cryptography, American University of Armenia, Fall 2023
+Safer+ encryption method implementation using the programming language Java as a final project for the course CS215: Cryptography, American University of Armenia, Fall 2023

 Author: Arman Melkonyan, arman_melkonyan@edu.aua.am